5x5 vs GZCLP: beginner program comparison

 StrongLifts 5x5 has been around since 2007 and is one of the most discussed programs in fitness history.
 There are thousands of forum posts, YouTube videos, articles, and dedicated apps covering every aspect of the program.
 If you have a question, someone has answered it.

-The official StrongLifts website and app provide extensive documentation.
+The official StrongLifts website and app provide extensive documentation, and there are several dedicated tracking apps to choose from — compared honestly here.
 Independent communities on Reddit (r/StrongLifts5x5, r/Fitness) discuss it constantly.
+Prefer tracking in Excel?
+A free 5x5 spreadsheet generator covers that too.

 Finding information about 5x5 is never a problem.